Academic Catalog and Handbooks

 EXHS 111 Introduction to Exercise and Health Science (4 Credits)

 In this course, students will be introduced to the discipline of exercise science and its application to health science, sports, and physical activity.
-Students will examine a wide range of exercise science topics, including foundational concepts of the subdisciplines, professionalism, ethics, certification and licensure, career opportunities, and evidence-based practice.
+Students will examine a wide range of exercise science topics, including foundational terminology and concepts, professionalism, ethics, certification and licensure, career opportunities, and evidence-based practice.

 Prerequisites: None